Lotfullah21/typescript/src/tutorials/18-generics/README.md

 );
 ```

-Can you see a repetitive pattern up there, the thing that is changing in the type of the argument and the returned value.
+Can you see a repetitive pattern up there, the thing that is changing is the type of the argument and the returned value.
 Generics can help us here.

 ### Generic Function